benoitbryon/documentation-style-guide-sphinx/README.rst

 almost everything.
 One of his strength is to use the `RestructuredText`_ syntax, which focuses on simplicity and readability for humans.

-When developers contribute to many projects, they read and write documentation.
+When developers contribute to projects, they read and write documentation.
 There are conventions about writing code, but there is no about writing documentation.
 So documentations, despite they are based on a common toolkit, are really heterogeneous.